fbpx

 Lunch and Shopping in Cobh

-This might be one of the cutest towns in Ireland I’ve visited!
-It’s right on the water and they have a bunch of colorful houses and buildings.
+This might be one of the cutest towns in all of Ireland!
+It sits right on the water with colorful houses and buildings lining the streets.

 Image of a toastie sandwich in Cobh Ireland